roehampton/module-content/msc-software-development-2/week-04/lab/README.md

 npm install node-static
 ```

 `npm` is the *Node Package Manager*.
 We are asking it to install the `node-static` library.

+ __Then, create a directory called 'static' at the same level as this file__ This directory is where you can put your statically 'served' files.

-This allows us to enter the following program, `static.js` (below). **Make sure this file is created and ran from the same location as your HTML files**:
+Now, enter the following program, `static.js` (below).

 ```javascript
 // Import the node-static library